Admin, January 11,2024

 How to solder printed circuit board

 involves different steps.
 The printed circuit board has different components that you have to connect to its surface through a specific material called solder.
 Different soldering techniques are there including soft and hard soldering are very common.
 The assembler dissolves the solder to apply it to the parts that need bonding.
 Soft solder involves a tin-lead alloy with up to 400 °C or 752 °F melting point.
 This temperature can easily connect the components to the board.
-Hard soldering is ideal for connecting metal surfaces and gives more durable results than soft soldering.
-You must use a balanced amount of solder to have a proper connection between the PCB pad and components.
-Too little or too high solder can cause different issues leading to PCB damage.

 YOU MIGHT ALSO LIKE